 By Jesse Robitaille

-Collectors rushed the doors of the Fall 2019 National Postage Stamp and Coin Show this September amid the fervour surrounding Canada’s rarest coin, which was being shown publicly for the first time in 30 years.
+Collectors rushed the doors of the Fall 2019 National Postage Stamp and Coin Show this September amid the fervour surrounding Canada’s rarest coin, shown publicly for the first time in 30 years.

 Displayed alongside a complete set of 1911-12 specimen coins, the only privately owned 1911 silver dollar was on the bourse of the recent “National Show,” which returned to the Greater Toronto Area on Sept.
 7-8.

 “It had a great impact on the show and the hobby, and it got people in the door who might not have come in,” said dealer Sandy Campbell, owner of Proof Positive Coins and co-owner of the 1911 silver dollar, also known as the “Emperor of Canadian Coins.”

 It’s one of only two examples struck in silver after King George V ascended to the throne following the death of his father, Edward VII, in May 1910.
 While two 1911 $1 coins were struck in silver – plus another in lead that remained undiscovered until 1977 – the silver dollar was officially held off until 1935, when the $1 “Voyageur” coin was issued.

 “It was steady for the two-and-a-half days we were showing the 1911 silver dollar to people,” added Campbell, who along with Ian Laing, owner of Winnipeg’s Gatewest Coin, acquired the coin at auction this August.

 The duo paid $552,000 US (about $735,000 Cdn.) for what was the highest-earning lot of the George Hans Cook Collection, which brought $3.2 million US (about $4.2 million Cdn.) when it crossed the block on Aug.
 15.